sailinglab/pgm-spring-2019/_pages/project.md

 - 10% for data collection and preliminary results
 - 10% for quality of writing

-The project midway report will be due at **11:59 PM on Monday, April 1st**, and must be submitted via [Gradescope](https://www.gradescope.com/courses/36025).
+The project midway report will be due at **11:59 PM on Friday, March 29th**, and must be submitted via [Gradescope](https://www.gradescope.com/courses/36025).

 ### Final Report